chenxianhong/PUSTDNN-xvector/README.md

 It is modified based on the Tensorflow implementation of x-vector topology proposed by David Snyder in Deep Neural Network Embeddings for Text-Independent Speaker Verfication: https://github.com/hsn-zeinali/x-vector-kaldi-tf.

-We use phoneme recognizer from Brno University of Technology to get phoneme probability for SUSTDNN construcation. https://speech.fit.vutbr.cz/software/but-phonexia-bottleneck-feature-extractor.
+We use phoneme recognizer from Brno University of Technology to get phoneme probability for the PUSTDNN construcation. https://speech.fit.vutbr.cz/software/but-phonexia-bottleneck-feature-extractor.